His father-in-law, Donald Phinney Gregg,

 (Dr. F.S.
 Dennis Dies; Famed As Surgeon.
 New York Times, Mar.
 9, 1934.)

-Welch papers Series I, E-K / Johns Hopkins Medical InstituteWelch was a correspondent of William J. Mayo from 1910-20; Albert J. Milbank from 1929-34; Raymond Pearl from 191-34; and Peyton Rous from 1922-34.
+Welch papers Series I, E-K / Johns Hopkins Medical InstituteWelch was a correspondent of anti-smoker Alexander Lambert in 1919; William J. Mayo from 1910-20; Albert G. Milbank from 1929-34; Raymond Pearl from 191-34; Sen. Joseph E. Ransdell in 1927 and 1931-33; John D. Rockefeller Jr. between 1901 and 1934, and Wickliffe Rose of the Rockefeller Foundation 1914-1931; and Peyton Rous from 1922-34.
 He also kept in touch with old classmates from Yale, including George D. Miller, from 1870 to 1929.
 George Douglas Miller (also S&B 1870) was the "Patriarch" who donated the Deer Iland retreat to the group, and requested that peculiar spelling of the word "island."
 Another classmate whom Welch kept in touch with was Dwight Whitney Learned, S&B 1870, from 1869 to 1933.
 Learned went to Japan in 1875 and helped found Doshisha University, and served as its first and/or second president.
 Welch was also a correspondent of James Gore King McClure, S&B 1870, from 1871-1930.
 McClure was a Presbyterian minister who headed Lake Forest College from 1892-93 and 1897-1901, and president of McCormick Theological Seminary in 1905.

 Welch papers Series I, S-Z / Johns Hopkins Medical InstituteWilliam Welch was a co-founder of the National Association for the Study and Prevention of Tuberculosis in 1904.
 Drs.
 Hermann Biggs, Lawrence Flick, and William Osler were other co-founders, and its first president was Edward Livingston Trudeau.
 Edward Livingston Trudeau Jr. joined Skull & Bones in 1896, but died of TB in 1904.
 The organization changed its name to the National Tuberculosis Association in 1918, and later became the American Lung Association.
-(Obituary Record of Graduates of Yale University Deceased during the Academical Year ending in June 1904, pp. 86-87; The Birth of the ALA, by Donny Wright and Joby Topper.
+(Obituary Record of Graduates of Yale, 1900-1910, p.
+375; The Birth of the ALA, by Donny Wright and Joby Topper.
 University of Virginia Health Sciences Center, 1998.)

 The Birth of the ALA / The University of Virginia Health SystemLivingston Farrand (1867-1939) was Executive Secretary of the NASPT from 1905 to 1914; President of the University of Colorado 1914-1919; Chairman of the Executive Committee of the American National Red Cross from 1919 to 1921; and President of Cornell University from 1921 to 1937.
 He was a graduate of Princeton University, 1888.